-Fortunately, the iPhone naturally runs Safari, so you'll be understanding the process of deleting your cookies from Safari.
+Fortunately, the iPhone naturally runs Safari, so the process of deleting your cookies from Safari is simple.

-Here are the steps to clear your history and cookies:
+Here are the steps to clear history and cookies:

 1. Tap the "Settings" gear icon.

 2. Tap Safari.

-3. From there, tap on "Clear History and Website Data"
+3. In the internet options, tap on "Clear History and Website Data".

-Clearing your history, cookies, and browsing data won't change your AutoFill information with Safari.
+Clearing your browser history, cookies, and browsing data won't change your AutoFill information with Safari.